KeyBridge/lib-openssrf/readme.md

 Contact [Key Bridge Global LLC](https://keybridgeglobal.com) or the [Wireless Innovation Forum](http://www.wirelessinnovation.org) to join or to sponsor this project.

 ## In this Release
-The software contained in this release (RC2) has passed all certification tests is a the OpenSSRF v3.1.0 reference implementation candidate.
-RC2 is a complete and compliant implementation of the SSRF v3.1.0 data format specification.
+In April 2015 The software contained in this release (Rel.
+1.0.0) passed all certification tests and is officially recognized by the Defense Information Systems Agency (DISA) as a complete and compliant implementation of the SSRF v3.1.0 data format specification.

 ### Testing Software
 The utilities developed to automate certification testing and evaluation of this software library are available for download at [lib-openssrf-test](https://github.com/KeyBridge/lib-openssrf-test).